s-ol/mmm/root/projects/iii-telefoni/text$markdown.md

 The players have to try to figure out a way to communicate to each other despite not being able to directly respond to each other in order to find out each other's identities.
 If they succeed, they can optionally try to arrange a meeting point on the grounds of the showcase to debrief and reflect on their experience.

+Though *Tre Telefoni* has been designed as an installation piece as described above, a [web-based rototype][proto] is also available to playtest the premise itself.

 artist statement
 ----------------